But it IS Normal! ~ Part II

 Used to play over there!

-City kids and Village boys
+City boys and Village kids.

 We never even thought about

-who and what I am
+who and what I am.

-but seems like folks have had their own
+But seems like folks have had their own

-ideas of who and what I am
+ideas of who and what I am,

-and who I'm gonna be
+and who I'm have to be

-and what I'm gonna be
+and what I have to be

 News to me!